preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 .. image:: document-rollup-settings-general-new6.png

 + **Title**: If a title should be shown for the block, add it in this field.
-The title can be added in any, or all tenant languages.
-Click the flag to change language.
+The title can be added in any tenant language.
 + **Open in client app**: Documents are by default opened in the online app.
 If document should be opened in the client app instead, select this option.

 Query